bbc/draft-ohanlon-transport-info-header/draft-ohanlon-transport-info-header.md

                   cwnd=23; rtt=55; mss=1452; rttvar=12; dstport=8065
 ~~~

 If the end points support HTTP/2, and later, another technique to increase temporal coverage for an ongoing session is for the client to issue additional HEAD requests for the resource at the same origin.
 This works with HTTP/2, and later, as all requests to the same origin usually utilise one TCP or QUIC connection.
 Whilst the HTTP priorities can affect the allocation of capacity between streams the header will still provide an estimate of the maximum available capacity.
-Likewise, in some cases with HTTP/2, and later, there may be multiple flows traversing the same transport connection to different origins if connection reuse (Section 9.1.1 of {{RFC7540}}) is utilised, which could have a similar effect to HTTP priorities, but may have privacy implications which are addressed in the privacy section.
+Likewise, in some cases with HTTP/2, and later, there may be multiple flows traversing the same transport connection to different origins if connection reuse (Section 9.1.1 of {{RFC7540}}) is utilised, which could have a similar effect on interpretation of the metrics to HTTP priorities, but may have privacy implications which are addressed in the privacy section {{sec-privacy}}.

 ## Utilisation of Transport-Info header metrics

-The metrics may be used directly to inform processes on that parse the header.
+The metrics may be used directly to inform entities that receive the header.
 The calculation of the send rate maybe performed by the sender of the header and included in the send_rate parameter, or the receiver may calculate it as described below.
-The decision may depend upon a variety of factors including the privacy of transporting any required parameters.
+The decision may depend upon a variety of factors including the privacy consideration of transporting any required parameters.

 In the case of TCP, calculation of the transport transmission rate is possible using the cwnd and rtt, and knowledge of the mss.
 The equation being as follows: